sampsyo/home/_drafts/llvm.md

 LLVM is a great compiler, but who cares if you don't do compilers research?

 A compiler infrastructure is useful whenever you need to *do stuff with programs*.
 Which, in my experience, is kind of a lot.
-You can analyze programs to see how often they do a certain behavior you're interested in, transform them to work better with your system, or change them to pretend to use your hypothetical new architecture or OS without actually fabbing a new chip or writing an kernel module.
+You can analyze programs to see how often they do a certain behavior, transform them to work better with your system, or change them to pretend to use your hypothetical new architecture or OS without actually fabbing a new chip or writing a kernel module.
 For grad students, a compiler infrastructure is more often the right tool than most people give it credit for.
 I encourage you to reach for LLVM by default before hacking any of these tools unless you have a really good reason:

-* An [architectural simulator][wddd]
+* an [architectural simulator][wddd]
-* A dynamic binary instrumentation tool like [Pin][]
+* a dynamic binary instrumentation tool like [Pin][]
-* Source-level transformation (from simple stuff like `sed` to complicated stuff like AST parsing and serialization)
+* source-level transformation (from simple stuff like `sed` to complicated stuff like AST parsing and serialization)
-* Hacking the kernel to intercept system calls
+* hacking the kernel to intercept system calls
-* Anything resembling a hypervisor
+* anything resembling a hypervisor

 [pin]: http://www.pintool.org/
 [wddd]: http://research.cs.wisc.edu/vertical/papers/2014/wddd-sim-harmful.pdf

 Even if a compiler doesn't seem like a *perfect* match for your task, it can often get you 90% of the way there far easier than, say, a source-to-source translation.

-Here are some nifty examples of research projects that used LLVM to do things that are not necessarily all that compilery:
+Here are some nifty examples of research projects that used LLVM to do things that are not all that compilery:

 * [Virtual Ghost][] from UIUC showed you could use a compiler pass to protect processes from compromised OS kernels.
 * [CoreDet][] from UW makes multithreaded programs deterministic.
 * In our approximate computing work, we use an LLVM pass to inject errors into programs to simulate error-prone hardware.

-So, to emphasize, LLVM is not just for implementing new compiler optimizations!
+I'll reemphasize: LLVM is not just for implementing new compiler optimizations!

 [virtual ghost]: http://sva.cs.illinois.edu/pubs/VirtualGhost-ASPLOS-2014.pdf
 [coredet]: http://homes.cs.washington.edu/~djg/papers/asplos10-coredet.pdf